An Introduction to Pom Pom Press

 This book celebrates the quiet magic of cold weather and snowy landscapes.
 Out of the 13 patterns in Emily’s collection, we think 7 of them are appropriate if you’re a beginner knitter.
 Knits About Winter is beloved among the Pom team.
 Between us, we’ve made nearly all the patterns (Lydia has made 10+ pairs of Snowshoe Socks in the same number of weeks!), and we’re confident you’ll treasure this book, too!

-Persephone (top left): again, much like the Rosa Mitts from Knit How, Persephone is knit from the cuff-up.
+Persephone (top left): Much like the Rosa Mitts from Knit How, Persephone is knit from the cuff-up.
 These mitts are a wonderful way to step-up your knitting game from our learn-to-knit book, as the seed stitch pattern and folded picot cuff will require a bit of extra needle work.
-We recommend that you wear the Mitten Liners under Persephone – the colour of your liners will peep through the seed stitch lace! #persephonemittens
+We recommend that you wear the Mitten Liners under Persephone – the colour of your liners will peep through the seed stitch lace! #PersephoneMittens

 From Take Heart: A Transatlantic Knitting Journey by Fiona Alice